telerik/ajax-docs/controls/wai-aria-support-and-screen-readers.md

 Some controls from the Telerik UI for ASP.NET AJAX suite have support for WAI-ARIA and can, therefore, render such attributes that screen readers can interpret.
 This help article lists the controls and shows the common way of enabling these attributes.

+>note In order to use WAI-ARIA the form element on the page must have a role attribute set to "application" (`<form id="form1" runat="server" role="application">`).
+For more information on this requirement see: [W3C: WAI-ARIA](http://www.w3.org/TR/wai-aria/roles#application)
+>

 The following controls offer WAI-ARIA support:

 * [AjaxLoadingPanel]({%slug ajaxloadingpanel/overview%})